Literature review

 Learning in a mutual zone of proximal development

-In Australia the Education Council published a National STEM School Education Strategy 2016-2026 in 2015.
-As we are nearing the end of this strategy so it is worth restating the five key areas for national action:
+According to Jones et al. (2024), "STEM education is viewed as being vital for economic prosperity and productivity; and can contribute productively to changing technological, economic, and social demands of the twenty-first century" (p.
+337).
+The Education Council published a National STEM School Education Strategy 2016-2026 for Australian schools in 2015.
+As we are nearing the end of this period it is timely to restate the five key areas for national action as follows:

 1. Increasing student STEM ability, engagement, participation and aspiration